 Canterbury is the ecclesiastical center of England.
 Having the oldest church in the English speaking world, Canterbury has been at the center of English life for centuries.
 Visit Canterbury on a great day trip from London and you will be surrounded by history.
 Let’s go together on a walking tour of Canterbury.

 Cambridge is a beautiful city to visit, especially since it is so easy to come here from London.
 The historical Cambridge University with its many colleges and traditions form a unique vibe in this college city.
-Come along with me on a beautiful Cambridge walking tour.
+Come along with me on a beautiful walking tour of Cambridge UK.